ProgramerSalar/DDPM/Readme.md

 - Downsampling blocks with convolutional and attention layers.
 - A bottleneck layer with self-attention.
 - Upsampling blocks with convolutional and attention layers.

+### Explanation:
+- The **Key Methods** section explains the purpose of each method in the [DDPMPipeline](https://github.com/ProgramerSalar/DDPM/blob/master/ddpm.py) class.
+- The **Example Usage** section demonstrates how to use the class for forward diffusion, reverse diffusion, and sampling.
+- The **Pipeline** section summarizes the overall process.

+You can add this updated section to your Readme file under the **Code Overview** section.

 ---